PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

 **reduce your `Xmx` and `Xms` by about 1000-1500MB** to avoid running out of memory or `OOMKiller` killing your server.
 This also leaves room for the operating system to use memory too.

 Do you have 8GB of memory?
 Use 6500MB for safety.
 _But you may also ask your host if they will cover this overhead for you and give you 9500M instead.
 Some hosts will!
 Just ask._

 :::

-## Recommended Memory
+## Recommended memory

 **We recommend using at least 6-10GB**, no matter how few players!
 If you can't afford 10GB of memory, give as much as you can, but ensure you leave the operating system some memory too.
 G1GC